chaudhary-amit/acwebsite/content/authors/admin/_index.md

 My research interest lies in cryptocurrencies and blockchain technologies focused on Decentralized Finance (DeFi), analyses of incentives in protocols, cryptocurrency adoption, smart contracts, and tokenomics.

-I am currently leading the research and development of DeFi protocols and spearheading the design of blockchain economic models at [Polygon](https://polygon.technology/).
-Previously I have worked in quantitative roles in traditional finance firms like [JPMorgan Chase](https://www.jpmorganchase.com/) and [ICICI bank](https://www.icicibank.com/).
+I am a Research Fellow at [Gillmore Centre for Financial Technology](https://www.wbs.ac.uk/research/research-centres-and-networks/gillmore-centre-financial-technology/).
+Previosly I lead the research and development of DeFi protocols and spearheaded the design of blockchain economic models at [Polygon](https://polygon.technology/).
+I have worked in quantitative roles in traditional finance firms like [JPMorgan Chase](https://www.jpmorganchase.com/) and [ICICI bank](https://www.icicibank.com/).
 I started my career as a computational fluid dynamics engineer at [Ansys](https://www.ansys.com/en-gb/products/fluids/ansys-fluent).

 I hold a PhD in Economics from the University of Warwick, an MA in economics from the Delhi School of Economics, and a Bachelor of Technology from IIT Kanpur.